 ELIOT SCHREFER is a New York Times-bestselling author, and has twice been a finalist for the National Book Award.
 In naming him an Editor’s Choice, the New York Times has called his work “dazzling… big-hearted.”
-He is also the author of two novels for adults and four other novels for children and young adults.
 His books have been named to the NPR “best of the year” list, the ALA best fiction list for young adults, and the Chicago Public Library’s “Best of the Best.”
 His work has also been selected to the Amelia Bloomer List, recognizing best feminist books for young readers, and he has been a finalist for the Walden Award and won the Green Earth Book Award and Sigurd Olson Nature Writing Award.
-He lives in New York City, where he reviews books for USAToday.
+He lives in New York City, is on the faculty of the Fairleigh Dickinson and Hamline MFAs in writing, and reviews books for USAToday.

 Depth, 1 inch:

 ELIOT SCHREFER is the author most recently of The Lost Rainforest, a middle-grade series about rainforest animals saving their land from a mysterious invader.
 After a childhood spent in Illinois, Connecticut, California, Maryland, and Florida, Schrefer attended Harvard University, where he graduated with High Honors in French and American literature.
 After a year teaching at a boarding school in Rome, he settled down in New York City.

 Schrefer’s first novel, Glamorous Disasters, was a somewhat autobiographical tale of a young man living in Harlem and paying off college debt while tutoring Fifth-Avenue families.
 After writing another novel for adults, he turned to young adult fiction with The School for Dangerous Girls, about a boarding school for criminal young ladies.
 That book was selected as a “Best of the Teen Age” by the New York Public Library, and his next novel, The Deadly Sister, earned a starred review from School Library Journal.